Over 100 Years of Helping Detroit

 The Donald F. DeVos Ministry Center, the former Highland Park YWCA, renamed in honor of our late president, had its open house and fund raiser on April 28, 2005 for new permanent housing clients.

-In conjunction with Mitch Album, DRMM opened the S.A.Y.
-(Super All Year) Clinic to give basic medical treatment to low income Mothers and their Children.
+In conjunction with Mitch Albom, DRMM opened the S.A.Y.
+(Super All Year) Detroit Family Health Clinic to give basic medical treatment to low-income mothers and their children.

-The Cornerstone Bistro opened to offer a Culinary Arts program for our clients and the first five (5) Star Restaurant for the City of Highland.
+The Cornerstone Bistro opened to offer a Culinary Arts program for our clients and the first five (5) Star Restaurant for the City of Highland Park, MI.